Serratia marcescens: Possible role in medieval miracles

-Because of its red pigmentation, caused by expression of the dye prodigiosin, and its ability to grow on bread, S. marcescens has been evoked as a naturalistic explanation of medieval accounts of the "miraculous" appearance of blood on the Corporal of Bolsena, though no formal testing of the corporal itself exists to confirm or deny this.
+Because of its red pigmentation, caused by expression of the dye prodigiosin, and its ability to grow on bread, it has been referred to as "miracle bacillus".
+As a result of these properties, S. marcescens has also been evoked as a naturalistic explanation of medieval accounts of the "miraculous" appearance of blood on the Corporal of Bolsena, though no formal testing of the corporal itself exists to confirm or deny this.
 The supposed miracle followed a celebration of Mass at Bolsena in 1263, led by a Bohemian priest who had doubts concerning transubstantiation, or the turning of bread and wine into the Body and Blood of Christ during the Mass.
 During the mass, the Eucharist appeared to bleed and each time the priest wiped away the blood, more would appear.
 This event is celebrated in a fresco by Raphael called The Mass at Bolsena in the Apostolic Palace in the Vatican City.
+During a 2015 conservation study of the Corporal led by textile conservator Ester Giovacchini, UV florescence photography was used to map the relic.
+Giovacchini reported that the UV imaging highlighted biological deposits consistent with blood stains, that had separated into plasma and serum components, mirroring the original folds on the fabric.

 S. marcescens growth on bread, called blood bread, bloody bread, or red bread, is an uncommon but known problem in food manufacturing.